JAlcocerT/JAlcocerT/content/blog/iot.md

+**TL;DR:**

-**TL;DR:** Putting together some ~2year old scripts that I made for the Pi/PicoW/ESP32 with their associated projects
+Putting together some ~2year old scripts that I made for the Pi/PicoW/ESP32 with their associated projects

+BTW, this is the last ebook of the DIY series that I will be publishing!

+`interesting-books`

 +++ DB2Rest

 https://ko-fi.com/s/86175d7928